These are the professionals, services, and products that I engage as I work on my books.

 Doctor’s Best Chelated Magnesium Glycinate – the most efficient source of Mg, which helps balance your neurological and muscular as well as emotional well-being.
 Magnesium, Sodium, and Potassium are essential electrolytes, but Mg is the only one I supplement in addition to the real food sources.
 Doctor’s Best is one of my favorite brands, though Now would also be good.

-Keto Clarity – Book co-written by a doctor and a layman to help break down the science and the advantages of eating Keto.
+Kickass Keto – Book co-written with my friends Carrie Brown and Brian Williamson to help break down the science and the advantages of eating Keto and get people started with a 4-week meal plan.